The Complete History of Chicago's Famous Lake Shore Drive.

 Listen to the song "Lake Shore Drive."

 Mayor Michael Bilandic shut down the reversible lanes of the north side outer drive in 1979.
-During 1978, the last year the reversible lanes were used, seven persons died in accidents, largely involving head-on collisions between cars traveling in opposite directions and crossing the dividing lines.
+In 1978, the last year, the reversible lanes were used, and seven persons died in accidents, mainly involving head-on collisions between cars traveling in opposite directions and crossing the dividing lines.

 The current S-curve includes much gentler bends starting around Randolph Street and ending just before Monroe Street.